 Why it occurs

-Once you create a KMP undertaking with Compose Multiplatform, the shared code (together with the Compose UI) is compiled into an iOS framework (often referred to as shared.framework
+Once you create a KMP undertaking with Compose Multiplatform, the shared code (together with the Compose UI) is compiled into an iOS framework (often referred to as shared.framework or one thing related) that must be imported into your Xcode undertaking.

 If the Xcode undertaking isn’t pointing to the fitting output folder or hasn’t constructed the framework but, Swift will say: